 However, many providers are unaware of the requirements to fit squarely within this safe harbor — specifically, the issue of what constitutes an “employee” under the safe harbor regulation.

-The “bona fide employee” anti-kickback safe harbor excepts from its reach “any amount paid by an employer to an employee (who has a bona fide employment relationship with such employer) for employment in the provision of covered items or services.”
+The bona fide employee anti-kickback safe harbor excepts from its reach “any amount paid by an employer to an employee (who has a bona fide employment relationship with such employer) for employment in the provision of covered items or services.”

-The court determined there was no evidence that employees: (i) received any training or direction about marketing,; (ii) kept regular office hours; (iii) didn’t have offices; and (iii) the referral sources were not provided by the DME company; instead the defendants relied on her personal and professional contacts to obtains referrals.
-Thus, the DME Company did not have sufficient control over the manner and means of the work performed by defendants to amount to a bona fide employment relationship.
+The court determined there was no evidence that employees: (i) received any training or direction about marketing; (ii) kept regular office hours; (iii) didn’t have offices; and (iii) the referral sources were not provided by the DME company.
+Instead, the defendants relied on her personal and professional contacts to obtains referrals.
+Thus, the DME company did not have sufficient control over the manner and means of the work performed by defendants to amount to a bona fide employment relationship.

 Criminal penalties include fines of up to $25,000 per violation and a prison term of up to five years per violation.
-OIG may also ban providers from participating in federal healthcare programs under their exclusion authorities, and it can impose additional civil monetary penalties of up to $50,000 per violation plus an assessment of up to three times the amount of the payment.
+The OIG may also ban providers from participating in federal health care programs under their exclusion authorities.
+It also can impose additional civil monetary penalties of up to $50,000 per violation plus an assessment of up to three times the amount of the payment.

-Chapman Law Group has the resources and expertise to represent you in any civil and/or criminal matter brought by the U.S. Department of Justice or the Office of the Inspector General for violations of the Anti-Kickback Statute and Stark Law.
+For more than 30 years, Chapman Law Group has defended the rights of health care professionals, providers and corporations involved in the delivery of health care at all levels.
+We have the resources and expertise to represent you in any civil and/or criminal matter brought by the U.S. Department of Justice or the OIG for violations of the AKS and Stark Law.

 Yesterday the Department of Justice (DOJ) announced a $712 million Medicare Fraud takedown by the Medicare Fraud Strike Force.
 It is the largest criminal health